racerretrocoder/Super-Cool-Nice-Antivirus-2025/readme.md

 - Compatibility for Windows Vista and up!
 - 32bit!
 - Moderately good Real Time Protection (This is still in development.
 There may be bugs)
-- Large threat database! (over 38 million)
+- Large threat database! (over 38 million threats!)
+(NOTE: bases.txt is NOT included in this repo. because it surpases githubs fileupload limit)
-- Lots of Scan tool(s)
+- Scan tool(s)
-- It plays sound!
+- It plays sounds!
 - Antivirus Tool Box!
 - SCNAV Virtual Keyboard!
 (Part of toolbox)*
-- Quickly and safely remove detected threats in just 2 clicks!
-(If you ran a scan and detected threats.
+- Quickly and safely remove detected threats in just 3 clicks!
+(Only if you ran a scan from the scan page. and detected threats.
 Extra clicks needed if you just launched SCNAV)
-- Simple (But very silly) User Interface
+- Simple (very silly) User Interface
 - Moderate sized program with a large database of malware hashes!
+- I am hosting an update server at ilovetech0629.epizy.com!

+# Important Information
-* Note that the virtual keyboard was created by LeonidMTertitski.
-Which you can find his repo over Here
+Note that the virtual keyboard was created by LeonidMTertitski.
+Which you can find his repo over Here (https://github.com/LeonidMTertitski/osk-on-screen-keyboard-windows)
-* The virtual onscreen keyboard is copyrighted under the BSD-2-Clause license!
+The virtual onscreen keyboard is copyrighted under the BSD-2-Clause license!
 Copyright (c) 2019, Leonid M Tertitski (Leonid.M.Tertitski@gmail.com) All rights reserved.